brajeshwar/brajeshwar.github.io/_posts/2007/2007-12-01-leopard-enhanced-coda-11-released.md

----
-layout: post
-title: Leopard enhanced Coda 1.1 released
+# Leopard enhanced Coda 1.1 released
----

 Few days ago, Panic released <a href="http://www.panic.com/candybar/">CandyBar 3</a>.
 I upgraded my copy and got good discounts as I already have Pixadex 2 and Candy Bar 2.
 Panic seems to be in release mode these days as they continue to upgrade their softwares.
 Lately, <a href="http://www.panic.com/coda/">Coda</a> was released with lots of bug fixes and enhancements targeted for <a href="http://www.apple.com/macosx/">Leopard</a>.